-- (i) Valuation of investment properties Investment properties are presented at fair value at the reporting date.
-Currently, any change in fair value is determined by using valuations from independent property appraisers, each in accordance with recognized valuation techniques.
-The techniques used comprise of the discounted cash flow and direct capitalization methods of valuation and includes estimating, among other things, capitalization rates and future net operating income and discount rates and future cash flows applicable to investment properties, respectively. - (ii) Fair value of financial instruments Where the fair value of financial assets and financial liabilities recorded in the statement of financial position cannot be derived from active markets, they are determined using valuation techniques included the discounted cash flow model.
+(i) Valuation of investment properties - Investment properties are presented at fair value at the reporting date.
+Currently, any change in fair value is determined by management and by independent real estate valuation experts using recognized valuation techniques.
+The techniques used by management and by independent real estate valuation experts comprise of the discounted cash flow and direct capitalization methods of valuation and includes estimating, among other things, capitalization rates and future net operating income and discount rates and future cash flows applicable to investment properties, respectively.

+(ii) Fair value of financial instruments - Where the fair value of financial assets and financial liabilities recorded in the statement of financial position cannot be derived from active markets, they are determined using valuation techniques included the discounted cash flow model.
 Inputs to these models are taken from observable markets where possible, but where this is not feasible a degree of judgment is required establishing fair values.
 The judgments include considerations of inputs such as liquidity risk, credit risk and volatility.
 Changes in assumptions about these factors could affect the reported value of financial instruments.